rust-vmm/vhost/vhost/README.md

 of the virtqueues.
 Frontend and backend can be either a client (i.e. connecting) or server (listening) in the socket communication.

+## Postcopy support

+To enabled POSTCOPY_* messages support there is a `postcopy` feature.
+Due to how Xen handles memory mappings the `postcopy` feature is not compatible with `xen` feature.
+Enabling both at the same time will result in a compilation error.

 ## Xen support

 Supporting Xen requires special handling while mapping the guest memory.
 The